Stark16/Hypothesis_Generation_Active_Learning/README.md

 1. **🧩 Structuring Knowledge** – Creating **hierarchical embeddings** to represent scientific concepts in a more structured way.
 This approach will allow AI to **reason** like a researcher and reduce the **black-box** nature of current systems.

 2. **🎭 Hypothesis Prediction** – Training AI to **anticipate knowledge gaps** and suggest **scientific hypotheses**.
 This involves **fine-tuning language models** to understand research papers, detect gaps, and improve predictions over time.

+> To get a detailed synopsis of the research, check out [this link](https://drive.google.com/file/d/17-rAkKbAvTCTzBNMniW6QPe66BzO36h-/view?usp=sharing).

 ---